Pfizer-BioNTech vaccine deliveries could start 'before Christmas'

 FATIGUE AND HEADACHES

-Pfizer said its two-dose vaccine, called BNT162b2, was well-tolerated and that side effects were mostly mild to moderate, and cleared up quickly.

-It said the only severe adverse events experienced by volunteers were fatigue and headaches.
-Out of 8,000 participants, 2% had headaches after the second dose while 3.8% experienced fatigue.
+Pfizer said vaccine was well-tolerated and that side effects were mostly mild to moderate, and cleared up quickly.
+The only severe adverse events experienced by volunteers were fatigue (3.8%) and headaches (2%) after the second dose.
 Older adults tended to report fewer and milder adverse events.

 “These are extraordinary results, and the safety data look good,” said David Spiegelhalter, a professor and expert in risk and evidence communication at the University of Cambridge.

-“It would be interesting to see what adverse reactions were reported by the group getting the placebo, since that gives an idea of how much of the adverse effects are due to the vaccination process, and how much is due to the vaccine itself.”

-Of the dozens of drugmakers and research groups racing to develop vaccines against COVID-19, the next data release will likely be from AstraZeneca Plc AZN.L with the University of Oxford in November or December.
-Johnson & Johnson says it is on track to deliver data this year.
+Of the dozens of drugmakers and research groups racing to develop COVID-19 vaccines, the next late-stage data will likely be from AstraZeneca Plc AZN.L with the University of Oxford in November or December.
+Johnson & Johnson JNJ.N said it is on track to deliver data this year.

+Authorization of vaccines for children will take longer.
+Only Pfizer has started vaccinating volunteers under age 18 and as young as 12.
+Moderna and J&J have said they hope to start testing the vaccine in younger people soon.

 GRAPHIC-Tracking the vaccine race: tmsnrt.rs/3nEc4Gz

-Authorization of vaccines for children will take longer.
-Only Pfizer has started vaccinating volunteers under the age of 18 in trials, giving shots to children as young as 12.
-Moderna and Johnson & Johnson JNJ.N have said they hope to start testing the vaccine in younger patients soon.

-Reporting by Michael Erman in Maplewood, N.J.; Additional reporting by Ankur Banerjee in Bengaluru, Caroline Humer in New York, Dan Levine in San Francisco, Elizabeth Howcroft, Kate Kelland and Josephine Mason in London, Emilio Parodi in Milan and Stephanie Nebehay in Geneva; Writing by David Clarke; Editing by Pravin Char
+Reporting by Michael Erman in Maplewood, N.J.; Additional reporting by Ankur Banerjee in Bengaluru, Caroline Humer and Carl O’Donnell in New York, Dan Levine in San Francisco, Elizabeth Howcroft, Kate Kelland and Josephine Mason in London, Emilio Parodi in Milan and Stephanie Nebehay in Geneva; Writing by David Clarke and Bill Berkrot; Editing by Pravin Char and David Gregorio

 Our Standards: The Thomson Reuters Trust Principles.